 Whenever a celebrity dies most decent people will think that it is a tragedy.
-Even if they weren’t fans of the particular actor, singer or writer they will still see the death of a human being as a tragic event, as that is the normal reaction to someone’s death.
+Even if they weren’t fans of the particular actor, singer or writer they will still see the death of a human being as tragic.
+That is the normal reaction to someone’s death.

 However sadly as we all know a death in the limelight can often bring out the worst in people.
 It can cause people to become more judgemental and harsh than they would normally be and do things that to be blunt, make them look like complete and utter cretins.